 Pay Difference by Location

-With a pay rate for Expeditors that is 31 percent greater than the national average, Houston offers a comfortable salary for those in this profession.
-Expeditors can also look forward to large paychecks in cities like New York (+25 percent), Los Angeles (+13 percent), Baton Rouge (+10 percent), and Philadelphia (+4 percent).
-Those in the field find the lowest salaries in Cleveland, 4 percent below the national average.
+For Expeditors, working in the bustling city of Houston has its advantages, including an above-average pay rate.
+Expeditors can also look forward to large paychecks in cities like New York (+27 percent), Los Angeles (+18 percent), Baton Rouge (+14 percent), and Dallas (+2 percent).
+Those in the field find the lowest salaries in Philadelphia, 4 percent below the national average.

 Related Job Salaries